wp-stars/juniper-base/README.md

 ```

 You can test this export for every order.
 Use the tool in 'Werkzeuge/BMD API Export' - enter the order id, click on "testen" and your are able to get all the data and the xml file.

+# Borlabs & WP Rocket

+Both of these plugins need to be installed via composer when the project is finished.
+Each has a self hosted composer package, and should be included in package.json, if it isn't already.
+Once it is installed via composer, it can be safely activated.